wputasic/wordcamp-athens-2025-workshop/README.md

 **Mastering WordPress Playground: Elevate Your Plugin and Theme Release Process**

-This repository contains all examples for the "Mastering WordPress Playground" workshop at WordCamp Europe in Athens, 2025.
+This repository contains all examples for the "Mastering WordPress Playground" workshop at WordCamp Athens, 2025.

 ## 🎯 Workshop Goal